 It is important to note that the following goals and approaches are incorporated in all OPCC programs.

 Approaches / How We Do It: A sense of belonging allows children to feel safe and secure in their environment and with the people around them.
 When we belong, we are able to develop deeper attachments and a willingness and enthusiasm to listen, learn and interact with others.
 All children are welcome to participate in our programs.

-Support positive and responsive interactions among the children, parents, child care providers and Educators
+Support positive and responsive interactions among the children, parents, caregivers and educators

-- Educators encourage and support children’s social development with adults and peers – The Committee for Children’s Second Step Program guides social development in the program
+- Educators encourage and support children’s social development with adults and peers – using strategies and best practices, educators guide social development in the program

 - Educators are committed to providing positive nurturing relationships that help children feel inspired and connected to adults and to each other

 - Parents have multiple opportunities to participate in all OPCC programs e.g. EON drop ins, licensed program Meet & Greet orientation, classroom visits are encouraged throughout the year to share any skills and interests (see Licensed Programs General Information Booklet)

 - Parents are encouraged to share information or concerns about their children, keep educators updated or inquire about their children at any time – Educators are able to chat at a mutually agreeable time